ArdaxHz/mupl/readme.md

 # mupl - MangaDex Bulk Uploader
-Bulk uploads folders and zips (.zip/.cbz) to MangaDex in a quick and easy fashion.
+Bulk uploads folders and archives (.zip/.cbz) to MangaDex in a quick and easy way.

 Read this in other languages:
 [Português (Brasil)](doc/readme.pt-br.md)\